Summary of Beowulf

 An unknown pathway had led to that treasure mound.
 An unnamed man entered there, greedily seized treasure from the sleeping dragon, so that it was enraged when it woke.

-Book Two: Part Three: Lesson Nine
+Book Two: Part Three: Lesson Ten

 XXXII.
 An Ancient Treasure Found